Binge not working? Here’s what to do

 “Sorry, our products are only available to customers within Australia.”

 Binge is exclusive to Australians, so if you are outside of the country, you won’t be able to stream without tunnelling back into Australia via a VPN.
 But if you are located in Australia, and you’re receiving this message, it could be the opposite issue.
 Check that you don’t have a VPN active on the device you’re attempting to stream on.
 If you’re unsure if there’s a VPN active on your device, try streaming from an alternative device (e.g., smartphone) to help diagnose the issue.

-There will be error codes and messages out of your control.
-It’s on Binge to get these bugs fixed, but you can always report an error when you find it over at the official Binge website.
+If Binge is not working, it could be due to other error codes and messages out of your control.
+It’s on them to get these bugs fixed, but you can always report an error when you find it over at the official Binge website.